soumith/cudnn.torch/README.md

 R4 Release Notes:
 - Rather than resolving v3-v4 diffs, I have imported new cudnn.h with its entirety and converted comments and defines.
 This should be less error-prone.
 - addTensor_v2 uses changed to new AddTensor API.

-R4 TODO:
-per-activation BN code needs to be added (new .lua similar to SpatialBN.lua, as per Andrei:
-I believe we have at least one thing missing - per-activation BN (Torch implementation in nn.BatchNormalization.lua).
-What I believe we have now is an integration of implementation for nn.SpatialBatchNormalization.lua

-This is very similar to SpatialBatchNormalizaiton.lua but should use a different cudnnBatchNormalizationMode_t and tensor dimensions need to be adjusted accordingly.
-For Spatial BN normalization is performed over N with 1CHW result and for per-activation it's done over NHW with 1C11 result.

-Per-activation BN is only used after non-convolutional layers where spatially-invariant behavior is not expected.